chadchappy/t5t/SETUP.md

    - Click **Add**
    - **IMPORTANT**: Copy the secret **Value** immediately (you won't be able to see it again!)

-6. **Configure API Permissions**
+6. **Configure API Permissions (Application Permissions)**
    - In the left sidebar, click "API permissions"
    - Click "Add a permission"
    - Select "Microsoft Graph"
-   - Select "Delegated permissions"
+   - **IMPORTANT:** Select "Application permissions" (NOT Delegated permissions)
    - Search for and add these permissions:
-     - ✅ `User.Read` - Read your profile
+     - ✅ `User.Read.All` - Read all users' profiles
-     - ✅ `Calendars.Read` - Read your calendar
+     - ✅ `Calendars.Read` - Read calendars in all mailboxes
-     - ✅ `Mail.Read` - Read your mail
+     - ✅ `Mail.Read` - Read mail in all mailboxes
    - Click "Add permissions"

-7. **Grant Admin Consent** (if applicable)
+7. **Grant Admin Consent** (REQUIRED)
-   - If you have admin rights, click "Grant admin consent for [Your Org]"
+   - Click "Grant admin consent for [Your Org]"
+   - **This step is REQUIRED for application permissions**
-   - If not, you may need to request IT admin to grant consent
+   - If you don't have admin rights, you MUST request your IT admin to grant consent
-   - This step may not be required depending on your org's policies
+   - The status should show green checkmarks after consent is granted

 ## Step 2: Configure the Application